danakj/danakj.github.io/_posts/2023-01-14-trivially-relocatable.md

 about `#embed` and initializer lists today, and was pleasantly surprised to find a reference to [P1144R6 Object relocation in terms of move plus destroy]( https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2022/p1144r6.html) which I was previously unaware of.
-The Subspace library makes use of trivially relocating objects when possible, and it's nice to see some work on bringing this idea into the core language.
+The [Subspace library](https://github.com/chromium/subspace) makes use of trivially relocating objects when possible, and it's nice to see work continuing toward bringing this idea into the core language.

 Relocatable objects is a key property of Rust types and allows for efficient code generation.
 When an object is relocatable, it means that the combination of "move construction" and "destruction"